ja-sanborn/allyaria/docs/references/Theming/Allyaria.Theming.Values.AllyariaStringValue.md

 * `AllyariaArgumentException` — thrown when invalid string input is provided (null/whitespace/control chars) or when comparing across different `ValueBase`-derived types.
-* `NullReferenceException` — thrown if implicit conversion to string is attempted on a null instance.

 ---